bids-standard/bids-specification/src/05-derivatives/01-introduction.md

 ## Coordinate systems

-The coordinate system (a.k.a. space) a particular derivative is in SHOULD be denoted using a filename keyword `space` whenever such keyword is present in the filename template of a given derivative type.
+The spatial reference (_space_ in the following) to which a particular derivative is aligned SHOULD be denoted using a filename keyword `space` whenever such keyword is present in the filename template of a given derivative type.
 The allowed values for this keyword depend are identifiers given in section [Image-Based Coordinate Systems][coordsys].

 | File format                  | Description             |
 | ---------------------------- | ----------------------- |